ohmiu/acp/README.md

 Usage:

-`acp blank` - Create an empty package project in this directory
+`./acp blank` - Create an empty package project in this directory

-`acp build` - Build the package in the current directory
+`./acp build` - Build the package in the current directory

-`acp install <package.acpe>` - Install the package from the file
+`./acp install <package.acpe>` - Install the package from the file

-`acp all` - Add all files in all folders in the "." directory to package.json
+`./acp all` - Add all files in all folders in the "." directory to package.json